 We use the example

 to demonstrate how to set up and solve a problem with integer variables.
-It has the structure of a linear optimization problem (see Section 6.2) except for integrality constraints on the variables.
+It has the structure of a linear optimization problem (see Sec.
+6.1 (Linear Optimization)) except for integrality constraints on the variables.
 Therefore, only the specification of the integer constraints requires something new compared to the linear optimization problem discussed previously.

-The complete source for the example is listed in Listing 6.9.
+The complete source for the example is listed Listing 9.
+Please note that when

 Solution time of can often be reduced by providing an initial solution for the solver.
 It is not necessary to specify the whole solution.
 By setting the

 onoffkey.on and inputting values for the integer variables only, MOSEK will be forced to compute the remaining continuous variable values.
 If the specified integer solution is infeasible or incomplete, MOSEK will simply ignore it.

 We concentrate on a simple example below.

 // Construct an initial feasible solution from the // values of the integer valuse specified task.putintparam(mosek.iparam.mio_construct_sol, mosek.onoffkey.on.value); // Assign values 0,2,0 to integer variables task.putxxslice(mosek.soltype.itg, 0, 3, intxx);

 The complete code is not very different from the first example and is available for download as

 mioinitsol.java.
 For more details about this process see Sec.
 14 (The Optimizer for Mixed-integer Problems).